-Restructuring costs include severance costs related to restructuring of the operations related to our acquisition RSP.
+Restructuring costs include severance costs related to restructuring of the operations related to our acquisition of RSP.

-Change in contingent consideration is a cost associated with the acquisition of a business in which an eam-out arrangement is entered into between us and a selling party.
-We entered into eam-out arrangements in connection with our acquisitions of both Pacinian and Validity.
-The eam-out arrangements were designed to deliver more purchase price consideration to the selling parties, provided the acquired business delivers on the negotiated eam-out terms.
-Under these eam-out arrangements, upon satisfaction of certain financial metrics and other conditions going forward, additional cash will be delivered to the former Pacinian stockholders and former Validity stockholders and option holders.
-Accordingly, we anticipate that changes in the fair value of the contingent consideration in future accounting periods could result in volatility in our operating results due to changes in our estimates of the timing and the number of qualifying units expected to be sold during the eam-out period, the degree of success of current and future projects incorporating the developed technology of Pacinian and/or Validity, and changes in the discount rates used to determine the fair value of the contingent consideration liabilities over time.
+Change in contingent consideration is a cost associated with the acquisition of a business in which an earn-out arrangement is entered into between us and a selling party.
+We entered into earn-out arrangements in connection with our acquisitions of both Pacinian and Validity.
+The earn-out arrangements were designed to deliver more purchase price consideration to the selling parties, provided the acquired business delivers on the negotiated earn-out terms.
+As both of these earn-out arrangements are near the end of their respective earn-out periods, we anticipate substantially less volatility in our estimate of contingent consideration through the remainder of fiscal 2016.